Fatima-Kll/IoT-Intrusion-Detection/README.md

 ## 📊 Dataset

-- Traffic was captured in **PCAP format** - Converted to **CSV files** - Labeled as *normal* or *attack* - A **sample dataset** is provided on GitHub 📁 Dataset files:
+- Traffic was captured in **PCAP format** - Converted to **CSV files** - Labeled as *normal* or *attack* - The dataset is not included in this repository due to size and security considerations.

-data/sample_dataset.csv
+All steps for traffic generation, preprocessing, and dataset construction are documented to ensure reproducibility , 📁 Dataset fils:

 data/data_description.md

-> Full datasets and PCAP files are not included for size and security reasons.
+> dataset and PCAP files are not included for size and security reasons.

  ---

  ## 🤖 Machine Learning & Deep Learning

-- Multiple ML algorithms were tested to select the best-performing model
+Classical supervised Machine Learning models were evaluated to detect known attacks.

+Unsupervised Machine Learning techniques were applied for anomaly detection to identify unknown or abnormal traffic patterns.

-- A Deep Learning model was implemented for anomaly detection
+Deep Learning models were implemented for multiclass attack classification across MQTT and CoAP protocols.

-- Performance evaluated using accuracy, precision, recall, and confusion matrix
+Model performance was evaluated using accuracy, precision, recall, and confusion matrices.

 📁 Notebooks: